 After much soul-searching, O’Neill chose baseball and the minor leagues in lieu of college.
 (He did take classes at Otterbein College in future off-seasons.)
 The Cincinnati Reds, his hometown team, drafted O’Neill in the fourth round of the 1981 amateur draft.
 They assigned him to their rookie team in the Pioneer League, the Billings (Montana) Mustangs.
 In 66 games, the eighteen- year-old O’Neill hit .315 with 7 doubles, 2 triples and 3 home runs to go along with 29 RBIs and 37 runs scored.
 The Mustangs were a disappointment, however, finishing with a 30-40 record.

 He began the 1983 season with the Tampa Tarpons of the Class A Florida League.
 While Davis jumped to AA ball, O’Neill found another future big league teammate in 23-year old left-handed pitcher named Tom Browning.
 O’Neill hit .278 with 8 home runs and 51 RBI.
-He spent the rest of the season in Waterbury, Connecticut, with the Waterbury Reds.
+He spent the rest of the season in Waterbury, Connecticut, with the Waterbury Reds of the Double-A Eastern League.
 In 14 games, O’Neill hit .279 with no home runs and 6 RBIs.

 O’Neill played the 1984 season for the Vermont Reds of the Eastern League.
 Chris Sabo and Kal Daniels, two more future Reds teammates, were both teammates in Vermont.
 O’Neill hit .265 with 31 doubles, 5 triples, 16 home runs, 76 RBIs and 29 stolen bases.
 The Vermont Reds finished fourth in the Eastern League with a 75-65 record.